Capital gains tax: Compliance costs

 Tax compliance costs are incurred when fulfilling the recording and filing requirements associated with paying a tax.
 These costs include such expenses as bookkeeping, reporting, calculating, and remitting tax payments.
 A study from 1992, which may be outdated due to technological advancements, found that American taxpayers who received capital gains income incurred higher compliance costs than those who did not.
 From a survey of 2,000 Minnesota households, the authors found that having capital gains increased the time individuals spent on paying taxes by 7.9 hours, increased the money they spent on professional tax assistance by about $21, and increased the total cost of compliance by $143 per taxpayer (not adjusted for inflation) per year.

 Altogether the study concludes that very few studies measure compliance costs associated with capital gains tax, but those few that do clearly indicate that compliance costs are not insignificant.
 Therefore, the costs must be taken into consideration when assessing tax policy.

+Tax avoidance or deferrence

+Taxpayers may defer capital gains taxes by simply deferring the sale of the asset.
+Depending on the specifics of national tax law, taxpayers may be able to legally reduce, or avoid capital gains taxes using the following strategies: